datalad-handbook/book/docs/beyond_basics/101-181-metalad.rst

 Now fetch metadata from the demo repository on github, i.e. from ``https://github.com/christian-monch/metadata-test.git`` demo repository::

- > git add remote metadata-source "https://github.com/christian-monch/metadata-test.git"
- > git fetch metadata-source "refs/datalad/*:refs/datalad/*"
+ > git fetch "https://github.com/christian-monch/metadata-test.git" "refs/datalad/*:refs/datalad/*"

 The metadata is now locally available in the git repository ``metadata-repo``.
 You can verify this by issuing the command ``datalad meta-dump -r``, which will list all metadata in the repository.